warmuuh/yaap/yaap/docs/annotations.md

 despite being an annofation processing framework, there are some annotation processors already included.

 While some of them work out of the box, others can only be used with wire.js.
-Some annotations can only be used on parameters while others can also be used at function level.
+Some annotations can only be used on parameters while others can also be used at function level or class level.

 ##Basic annotations